Patrol-AI/playwrightTest/README.md

 # Playwright Manipulation Task

 This repository contains a Playwright test designed to interact with elements hidden using various CSS techniques.
-This test is part of the interview process for a job as a Founding Engineer at Patrol AI inc.
+This test is part of the interview process for a job as a Software Engineer at Patrol AI inc.
-Founding engineers will be using Playwright regularly in day to day tasks at Patrol AI for numerous purposes that extend far beyond testing.
+Software engineers will be using Playwright regularly in day to day tasks at Patrol AI for numerous purposes that extend far beyond testing.

 ## Test Instructions